Sound technical content, curated with aloha by

 - Atlanta, Georgia

 These days information often appears on the internet, then disappears forever.
-If that bothers or frightens you please consider a donation to The Internet Archive].
+If that is a concern to you please consider a donation to The Internet Archive].

-Sure, official government reports are usually more trustworthy than individual reports, but Rachel Carson's "Silent Spring" [on eBay, Amazon, or AbeBooks] sparked the worldwide environmental movement by indicting those same bureaucrats for their jaw-dropping blindness across the board.
-From pesticides to elm trees those bureaucracies demonstrated utter ignorance for decades; Silent Spring was clearly "useful" :-)
+Sure, official government reports are usually more trustworthy than individual reports, but Rachel Carson's "Silent Spring" [on eBay, Amazon, or AbeBooks affil links] sparked the worldwide environmental movement by indicting those same bureaucrats and their jaw-dropping blindness all across the board.
+From pesticides to elm trees those bureaucracies demonstrated utter ignorance for decades; Silent Spring was unofficial but clearly "useful" :-)

-Further, no one here claimed anything even remotely similar to "aluminum must be safe because it is prevalent in the natural environment".
-That is a complete mischaracterization; rather, what I said is that aluminum is so common in the natural environment that trying to get away from it by "avoiding the trappings of Western Society" probably won't work.
-You yourself just quoted the same thing:
+No one claimed "aluminum must be safe because it is prevalent in the natural environment".
+That is a mischaracterization; I said aluminum is so common in the natural environment that trying to get away from it by "avoiding the trappings of Western Society" probably won't work.
+You quoted the same thing:

 Regards,